Human rights in the United States: Procedural concerns

-There have been a number of criticisms over certain legal procedures.
-The National Association of Criminal Defense Lawyers and Human Rights Watch have, for instance, argued that there exists a "trial penalty"—a penalty for electing to go to trial that arises from the significant discrepancy between the punishment a defendant would receive by waiving the right to trial and accepting a plea bargain compared to the punishment they might receive at trial—which they argue abridges the right to trial guaranteed by the Sixth Amendment to the United States Constitution.
-There has also been significant criticism over qualified immunity, a judicial precedent that grants government officials—including police officers—significant immunity from civil suits.
-Critics have argued that qualified immunity makes it excessively difficult to sue public officials for misconduct, including civil rights violations; this has been implicated in particular for enabling police brutality.
+The National Association of Criminal Defense Lawyers and Human Rights Watch have argued that there exists a "trial penalty"—a penalty for electing to go to trial that arises from the discrepancy between the punishment a defendant would receive by waiving the right to trial and accepting a plea bargain compared to the punishment they might receive at trial—which they argue abridges the right to trial guaranteed by the Sixth Amendment to the United States Constitution.

-There has also been criticism of police department hiring practices.
+There has also been criticism over qualified immunity, a judicial precedent that grants government officials—including police officers— certain immunity from civil suits.
+Critics have argued that qualified immunity makes it unnecessarily difficult to sue public officials for misconduct, including civil rights violations; this has been implicated in particular for enabling police brutality.
 Despite safeguards in place around recruitment, some police departments have hired officers who had histories of poor performance or misconduct in other departments, an issue known as hiring "gypsy cops".

+Human rights foreign policy

+The U.S. Department of State publishes a yearly report "Supporting Human Rights and Democracy: The U.S. Record" in compliance with a 2002 law that requires the department to report on actions taken by the U.S. Government to encourage respect for human rights.
+It also publishes yearly "Country Reports on Human Rights Practices."

+According to the Canadian historian Michael Ignatieff, both during and after the Cold War, the US emphasized human rights more than other nations emphasized it as a part of its foreign policy, awarded foreign aid to facilitate progress on human rights, and annually assessed the human rights records of other national governments.

+The US has also faced criticism over its human rights foreign policy.
+For example, numerous academics and journalists, among them J. Patrice McSherry and Vincent Bevins, have documented significant US support for right-wing dictatorships, state terrorism, and mass killings during the Cold War.
+The country has not ratified as many international human rights treaties as other liberal democracies have, it has also not ratified the 1969 Vienna Convention on the Law of Treaties.